LisaBChen/CS-4395-Portfolio/index.md

 10. Syntax and Parsing -- - [Sentence Parsing](https://github.com/LisaBChen/CS_4395_Portfolio/blob/main/Ch10_Sentence_Parsing.pdf) -- Hand draw a PSG tree of a sentence, labeling POS with the phrase terms defined and hand draw a dependency parse of the sentence with dependency relations labeled and defined.
 The SRL parse should have predicates listed, arguments numbered, and modifiers for sentence verbs with a discussion about their relation to each verb.
 The pros and cons of each parse should be be discusssed. [(Assignment Document)](https://github.com/LisaBChen/CS_4395_Portfolio/blob/main/homework10_cs%204395.docx)
 11. Annotated Parsing -- (See Chapter 10)
 12. Finding or Building Corpora -- [Portfolio: Finding or Building a Corpus](https://github.com/LisaBChen/CS_4395_Portfolio/blob/main/Portfolio%20Chapter%2012%20-%20Web%20Crawler.pdf) -- Build a corpus through web scraping/building a web crawler [(Assignment Document)](https://github.com/LisaBChen/CS_4395_Portfolio/blob/main/hw_12.py) [(Assignment Document Report)](https://github.com/LisaBChen/CS_4395_Portfolio/blob/main/HW12_Report.docx)
-13. Information Extraction --
+13. Information Extraction -- (See chatbot project)
-14. Vector Space Models --
+14. Vector Space Models -- (see chatbot project)
-15. Topic Modeling --
+15. Topic Modeling -- (see chatbot project)
-16. Semantics --
+16. Semantics -- (see chatbot project)
-17. Introduction to Machine Learning --
+17. Introduction to Machine Learning -- (see chapter 180
-18. NumPy, pandas, Sckit-Learn, Seaborn --
+18. NumPy, pandas, Sckit-Learn, Seaborn -- [Portfolio: Reading ACL Papers](https://github.com/LisaBChen/CS_4395_Portfolio/blob/main/4395%20acl%20hw.pdf) --a summary document of article from the 2021 ACL Conference [Assignment Document]()
 19. Converting text to numeric data --
 20. Naive Bayes --
 21. Logistic Regression --